Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons12.md

 ## Deploying a smart contract
 - There are multiple ways and multiple places where you could deploy a smart contract.
 While developing using the Foundry framework the easiest and most readily available place for deployment is `Anvil`.
+- `Anvil` is a local testnet node shipped with Foundry.
+You can use it for testing your contracts from frontends or for interacting over RPC.
+To run `Anvil` you simply have to type `anvil` in the terminal.
+You now have access to 10 test addresses funded with 10000 ETH each, with their associated private keys.
+This testnet node always listens on `127.0.0.1:8545` this will be our `RPC_UR`L parameter when we deploy smart contracts here.
+More on this later!
+More info about Anvil is available [here](https://book.getfoundry.sh/reference/anvil/).
+Please press` Ctrl/CMD + C` to close `Anvil`. `Anvil` will be used throughout the course to deploy and test our smart contracts, but before that, let's quickly check an intermediary step.